-- any required premium is not paid in full on time;
+- Any required premium is not paid in full on time;

-- the employer ceases to provide any group health plan for it's employees.
+- The employer ceases to provide any group health plan for its employees.

 Extension of Coverage

 An 11-month extension of coverage may be available if any of the qualified beneficiaries is determined by the Social Security Administration (SSA) to be disabled.
 The disability has to have started at some time before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of continuation coverage.
 Each qualified beneficiary who has elected continuation coverage will be entitled to the 11-month disability extension if one of them qualifies.
-If the qualified beneficiary is determined by SSA to no longer be disabled, you must notify the Plan of that fact within 30 days after SSA's determination.
+If the qualified beneficiary is determined by SSA to no longer be disabled, the beneficiary must notify the Plan of that fact within 30 days after SSA's determination.

 An 18-month extension of coverage will be available to spouses and dependent children who elect continuation coverage if a second qualifying event occurs during the first 18 months of continuation coverage.
 The maximum amount of continuation coverage available when a second qualifying event occurs is 36 months.
-Such second qualifying events may include the death of a covered employee, divorce or separation from the covered employee, the covered employee's becoming entitled to Medicare benefits (under Part A, Part B, or both), or a dependent child's ceasing to be eligible for coverage as a dependent under the Plan.
+Such second qualifying events may include the death of a covered member, divorce or separation from the covered member, the covered member's becoming entitled to Medicare benefits (under Part A, Part B, or both), or a dependent child's ceasing to be eligible for coverage as a dependent under the Plan.
 These events can be a second qualifying event only if they would have caused the qualified beneficiary to lose coverage under the Plan if the first qualifying event had not occurred.
 You must notify the Plan within 60 days after any second qualifying event occurs if you want to extend your continuation coverage.

-For more information on COBRA please contact the Department of Personnel | Benefits Section at 314-622-3200.
+For more information on COBRA please contact the Department of Personnel | Employee Benefits Section at CityEmployeeBenefits@stlouis-mo.gov.